The Benefits of Bone Broth

 The slow simmer of bone broth releases gelatin from the marrow and breaks down cartilage between the animal’s bones.
 These components are key in assisting our bodies to cope with degenerative joint conditions such as arthritis.
 We know that supplementation of a bioavailable form of collagen can increase joint function and health an assist with the discomforts of arthritic aches and pains.

 We know that fiber does wonders for the health of our gut microbiota, but how can we make our GI tract a hospitable place for these beneficial bacteria?
 Gelatin and collagen provide you with amino acids essential to repairing and formulating a healthy intestinal lining.
+Bone Broth can do wonders for healthy weight loss and digestion.
 Repairing and maintaining the health of this lining is equally as important as providing your body with probiotics.
 Without a healthy intestinal lining, your body is unable to properly absorb nutrients, fats, and minerals.

 Of course our readers know about the benefits healing your gut can have on clearing up skin conditions including but not limited to: rosacea, eczema, and atopic dermatitis.
 But what about cellulite?
 What can we do to minimize and even eliminate cellulite?
 We know avid exercise helps, but incorporating more collagen in your diet can repair and tighten problem areas where cellulite and puffiness exists.